snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r73-cuban-macaw-released.md

       comprows: # Not required for Elasticsearch
 {% endhighlight %}

-Note that the "database" and "table" fields actually contain the index and type where bad rows will be stored.
+Note that the "database" and "table" fields actually contain the index and type respectively where bad rows will be stored.

 The "sources" field is an array of buckets from which to load bad rows.
 If you leave this field blank, then the bad rows buckets created by the current run of the EmrEtlRunner will be loaded.
 Alternatively you can explicitly specify an array of bad row buckets to load.